Skip to Content

 energy_sourceTextThe source that electricity is generated from.
 Valid values are renewable or specific fuel types such as natural_gas, coal, biomass and nuclear.

-recsNumberQuantity of RECs (Renewable Energy Certificates) to apply for market-based emission calculations.
+recsNumberQuantity of RECs (Renewable Energy Certificates) in kWh to apply for market-based emission calculations.

 Examples Calculate Electricity